cfoust/cy/docs/docs/documentation.md

 # Documentation site

-`cy`'s documentation site lives in the repository's `docs-site` directory.
+`cy`'s documentation site lives in the repository's `docs` directory.
 It uses [Docusaurus](https://docusaurus.io/).
 You can serve the documentation site locally by running:

 ```bash
 just docs